 See Oracle8i Application Developer's Guide - Large Objects (LOBs) for further considerations and the use of LOB buffering.

-There are a number of other bulk loading methods available for loading FILE data into LOBs.
+There are a number of bulk loading methods available for loading FILE data into interMedia objects containing BLOBs.
 These include:

-For Oracle8i, you can use SQL*Loader to bulk load objects, collections, and LOBs.
-This release of SQL*Loader supports loading of the following two object types:
+For Oracle8i, you can use SQL*Loader to bulk load objects, collections, and interMedia column objects containing BLOBs.
+The 8.1.5 release of SQL*Loader supports loading of the following object types:

 Supported collection types include:

-See the Oracle8i Utilities manual for more information on SQL*Loader and Oracle8i Application Developer's Guide - Fundamentals for more information on LOBs.
+See Oracle8i Utilities for more information on SQL*Loader and Oracle8i Application Developer's Guide - Fundamentals for more information on LOBs.

-The OCI relational function, OCILobLoadFromFile( ), loads or copies all or a portion of a FILE into an internal LOB as specified.
-The data is copied from the source FILE to the destination internal LOB (BLOB/CLOB).
-No character set conversions are performed when copying the FILE data to a CLOB/NCLOB.
-Also, when binary data is loaded into a BLOB, no character set conversions are performed.
-Therefore, the FILE data must already be in the same character set as the LOB in the database.
+The OCI relational function, OCILobLoadFromFile( ), loads or copies all or a portion of a file into an interMedia column object containing a specified BLOB.
+The data is copied from the source file to the destination interMedia column objects containing a BLOB.
+When binary data is loaded into an interMedia column object containing a BLOB, no character set conversions are performed.
+Therefore, the file data must already be in the same character set as the BLOB in the database.
 No error checking is performed to verify this.

 See Oracle Call Interface Programmer's Guide for more information.